vix-4800/Nira/README.md

 The default server is `http://localhost:11434` and the default model is `qwen3:4b` if the variables are not set.

-By default all commands, prompts and responses are logged to a timestamped file under the `logs/` directory.
-You can override the location with the `--log-file` argument.
+By default all commands, prompts and responses are logged to a JSON file named `chat.log` in the current directory.

 Set `AUTO_CONFIRM` to `true` in the environment to run safe commands without confirmation.
 Any command recognised as dangerous (like `rm -rf`, `shutdown`, or `poweroff`) will always require explicit confirmation before execution.